orreryworks/orrery/docs/specifications/specification.md

 Requirements:
 - Fragment operation is required and must be a string literal
+- Attributes are optional and, when present, must appear before the operation string in square brackets
 - At least one section is required
 - Section titles are optional; if present, they must be string literals
 - Each section must end with a semicolon